-Floyd Mayweather Jr. once again proved that his position at the top of the boxing tree is beyond doubt as the American picked apart yet another challenger in Marcos Maidana on Saturday night.
+Floyd Mayweather once again proved that his position at the top of the boxing tree is beyond doubt as the American picked apart yet another challenger in Marcos Maidana on Saturday night.

-An audible yelp could be heard as Mayweather backed away from the Argentine following an obscured tangle, after which the pound for pound best complained profusely to referee Kenny Bayless.
-At this point it was unclear whether the fight would go on, but Bayless admitted to Mayweather that he did not see what happened and could only offer to keep an eye on Maidana as the fight continued.
+An audible yelp could be heard as Mayweather backed away from the Argentine following an obscured tangle, after which the pound-for-pound best complained profusely to referee Kenny Bayless.
+At this point, it was unclear whether the fight would go on, but Bayless admitted to Mayweather that he did not see what happened and could only offer to keep an eye on Maidana as the fight continued.

-Earlier, Mayweather had started well and was at his majestic best at times when circling, staying away from the ropes and countering Maidana at will.
+Earlier, Mayweather had started well and was at his majestic best at times when circling, staying away from the ropes, and countering Maidana at will.
 The only problem Mayweather faced was at the end of the third when an accurate shot right on the bell seemed to shake ‘Money’ to his boots and slow him down in the next round.

-In the end, I could only give Maidana two of the twelve rounds, with one even, although one of those was taken away when Bayless deducted a point for a blatant shove which put Mayweather on the canvas.
+In the end, I could only give Maidana two of the twelve rounds, with one even, although one of those was taken away when Bayless deducted a point for a blatant shove that put Mayweather on the canvas.

 On the possible bite, a downbeat Maidana stated that ‘Mayweather may have had his hand in my mouth, but I didn’t bite him,’ in response to Showtime interviewer Jim Gray’s question.